 Maison Altisolis

-Vincent Quenard, a visionary who gave birth to Maison Altisolis in 2023, following years of contemplation.
-His formative years were spent at the Beaune wine high school, a period from 2011 to 2016 that he cherishes for its wealth of knowledge and the pivotal role it played in shaping his present.
-Vincent's internships at renowned Burgundian estates like Domaine Trapet in Gevrey-Chambertin, Buisson-Charles in Meursault, and Maison En Belles Lies in Saint Aubin provided invaluable learning experiences that fueled his passion for winemaking.
+Vincent Quenard, the visionary who established Maison Altisolis in 2023 after years of thoughtful consideration.
+His educational journey at the Beaune wine school from 2011 to 2016 was instrumental, providing him with a wealth of knowledge that significantly influenced his career.
+During this time, Vincent undertook internships at prestigious Burgundian estates, including Domaine Trapet in Gevrey-Chambertin, Buisson-Charles in Meursault, and Maison En Belles Lies in Saint Aubin, which enriched his understanding and deepened his passion for winemaking.

-Returning to the familial vineyard in Savoie in the summer of 2016, Vincent and his family opened a brewing workshop where they produce and brew with their organic cereals, a distillery and recently, a new small estate with his brother Mathieu on the commune of Chignin, the Le Prieure de Saint-Hughes.
+In the summer of 2016, Vincent returned to his family's vineyard in Savoie, where they established a brewing workshop utilizing their organic cereals, alongside a distillery.
+Recently, he and his brother Mathieu have launched a new small estate in the commune of Chignin, named Le Prieure de Saint-Hughes.

-Now based in Savigny-les-Beaune, Vincent's network has already led him to three cuvees in the first year, Aligoté, Santenay, and Maranges.
-In these last two appellations, he worked during his studies in the vineyards and completed his dissertation on the Marange plot.
-The wines are 100% whole bunch fermented with natural yeast, unfined, unfiltered, non-chaptalized, and only a minimal amount of sulphites added before bottling.
+Currently residing in Savigny-les-Beaune, Vincent has already developed a network that has resulted in three cuvées in his inaugural year: Aligoté, Santenay, and Maranges.
+His experience in the vineyards of the latter two appellations during his studies culminated in a dissertation focused on the Marange plot.
+The wines produced are entirely whole bunch fermented with natural yeast, and they are unfined, unfiltered, and non-chaptalized, with only a minimal addition of sulphites prior to bottling.

-In vintage 2023, he will also get the Hautes Cote de Beaune Rouge, Bourgogne Blanc Cote d’Or, Savigny-Les-Beaune 1er cru Les Lavières, Savigny-Les-Beaune 1er cru Les Narbantons, and Beaune 1er cru Clos du Roi.
-The philosophy is also to respect these terroirs and thus limit oenological inputs such as doses of sulphites in considered and measured quantities.
+For the 2023 vintage, he will also produce Hautes Cote de Beaune Rouge, Bourgogne Blanc Cote d’Or, Savigny-Les-Beaune 1er cru Les Lavières, Savigny-Les-Beaune 1er cru Les Narbantons, and Beaune 1er cru Clos du Roi.
+His philosophy emphasizes respect for these terroirs, advocating for limited oenological interventions, particularly in the careful and measured use of sulphites.

 Vincent aims to produce around 12,000 bottles annually across nine appellations, ensuring a personalized and discreet approach to winemaking that defines Vincent's vision for the future.